Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Introduction

+There is a less immediate connection to the problem of adequately assigning seats in parliament to parties according to their relative share of votes after an election: as we discuss in \wref{sec:relation-to-apportionment}, \optproblem can be formulated as such an apportionment problem, and likewise the algorithm for cutting sticks we devise below can be transferred and generalized to proportional apportionment.
+We show in a companion paper~\cite{ReitzigWild2015} that the resulting algorithm is indeed an improvement over state-of-the-art methods for proportional apportionment with divisor sequences: it is the first algorithm with both a worst-case guarantee of linear running time, and practical performance on par with the best heuristic algorithms currently in use.

+We conclude this introduction with another metaphor for the problem considered in this paper.
+We found this metaphor the most memorable one that includes the requirement of an envy-free division of the resources; it is however not meant as a serious application.

-We consider the following situation: \begin{indented}\slshape Imagine you and your family move to a new house.
-Naturally, each of your $k$ children wants to have a room of their own, which is why you wisely opted for a house with a sufficient number of rooms.
+\begin{indented}\slshape Imagine you and your family move to a new house.
+Naturally, each of your $k$ children wants to have a room of their own, which is why you wisely opted for a large house with many rooms.
 The sizes of the rooms are, however, not equal, and you anticipate that peace will not last long if any of the rascals finds out that their room is smaller than any of the others'.

 Removing walls is out of the question, but any room can (arbitrarily and iteratively) be divided into smaller rooms by installing drywalls.
-What is the minimal number of walls needed to obtain (at least) $k$ equally sized largest rooms, (i.\,e., such that all other rooms are at most that large)? \end{indented}
+What is the minimal number of walls needed to obtain a configuration that allows you to let your kids freely choose their rooms with guaranteed envy-freeness? \end{indented}

-In this paper, we give efficient algorithms for solving this problem, i.\,e., for determining the optimal placement of walls.
-To the best of our knowledge, this is the first algorithmic treatment of this problem.
-Even though we do like the children's"=rooms metaphor we want to remain consistent with existing descriptions of the problem and will therefore talk about \emph{sticks} which can be cut (but not glued together), and refer to the problem as \optproblem~-- hence the title.
+We would like point out two differences to typical fair"=division scenarios: We assume (somewhat unrealistically for children) that only the size of the rooms matters, so that two rooms of the same size are essentially indistinguishable.
+Moreover, we make the (in our opinion sensible) assumption that all resulting rooms can in principle be chosen; this is in contrast to division scenarios with free disposal where agents do \emph{not} envy resources that were laid to waste.
+Although we like the children's\/"=rooms metaphor we prefer to remain consistent with existing descriptions of the problem and will therefore continue talking about \emph{sticks} that are cut instead of rooms with installed walls.

-In the remainder of this first section, we give an overview over related problems and a roadmap of our contribution.